kintohub/kintohub-docs/docs/features/building/helm-arguments.md

 ## What are Helm Arguments?

 **Helm Arguments** are used to reconfigure the default configurations in **Helm Charts**.
-They are similar to environment variables.
-Each **branch** of a Custom Service KintoBlock will have their own Helm Arguments.
-It is also posisble to add multiple Helm Arguments to a Custom Service KintoBlock.
+They will be used during the deployment.
+All the **branches** of a Custom Service KintoBlock will have a common Helm Arguments.
+It is also possible to add multiple Helm Arguments to a Custom Service KintoBlock.

 The Helm Arguments value can be added on the **KintoBlock Manage** page or via **Configure Dependencies** button in Deployment Manage Page.
-It is recommended to assign a `Value` for each Helm Argument that is added to the Custom Service KintoBlock.
+It is not recommended to assign a `Value` for each Helm Argument that is added to the Custom Service KintoBlock, If any changes are required in the helm chart then we can assign a `Value` or else we can leave it empty.

 ## How to define Helm Arguments in a Custom Service KintoBlock?